Jemoka/blag/content/posts/KBhnus_eng401_film_analysis.md

 -   "Only one voice that could work, Dolly's"

+### Omi Brother is back {#omi-brother-is-back}

+-   Mopeds
+-   Iago begins to spin his tale by avoiding talking about Kesu
+-   Drum samples + acient vocal chops
+-   Symbolism of dissonant music
+-   Othello is not fighting back
+-   Long songs to illustrate love:w
+-   Not enough
+-   Blue cololr grading

 ## Basil Dearden's All Night Long {#basil-dearden-s-all-night-long}

 Timing: 1962, after the war.